Welcome to BloodbornePathogensTrainingOnline.com's OSHA Compliant Training Course!

 An explanation of the signs and labels and/or color coding required by paragraph (g)(1) of OSHA's bloodborne pathogens standard.

-On December 6, 1991, the Occupational Safety and Health Administration (OSHA) promulgated the Bloodborne Pathogens standard.
+Legal Information On December 6, 1991, the Occupational Safety and Health Administration (OSHA) promulgated the Bloodborne Pathogens standard.
 This standard is designed to protect workers from the risk of exposure to bloodborne pathogens, such as the Human Immunodeficiency Virus (HIV), and the Hepatitis B Virus (HBV).
 The standard was revised by the Needlestick Safety and Prevention Act of 2000.
 This act set forth in greater detail (and made more specific) OSHA's requirement for employers to identify, evaluate and implement safer medical devices.
 The Act also mandated additional requirements for maintaining a sharps injury log and for the involvement of non-managerial healthcare workers in evaluating and choosing devices.
 These workers must be responsible for direct patient care and be potentially exposed to injuries from contaminated sharps.

 Where can you obtain a copy of the regulatory text of OSHA's Bloodborne pathogen standard and an explanation of its contents?